-A Dry Sorbent Injection system directly injects a fine powder of dry sorbent into the duct downstream the combustion chamber.
+A dry sorbent injection system directly injects a fine powder of dry sorbent into the duct downstream of the combustion chamber.
 The alkaline sorbent reacts with acids in the flue gas and the dry reaction products are removed in the particulate collector or in the wet scrubber liquor.
-DSI technology was originally developed in the late ’80s to respond to the EPA regulations on emission control of acid gasses for older power plants that required low cost easy retrofitting solutions.
+DSI technology was originally developed in the late 1980s to respond to the EPA regulations on emission control of acid gasses for older power plants that required low-cost, easy retrofitting solutions.

-Mississippi Lime can offers three products for DSI applications:
+Mississippi Lime offers three products for DSI applications: